To find out what your abortion options are, enter the first date of your last period.

 If you are more than nine weeks pregnant, only the in-clinic option is available.

-There are two abortion options available to choose from in Canada: the abortion pill or an in-clinic abortion.
+There are two abortion options to choose from in Canada: the abortion pill or a medication abortion, or a surgical abortion.
 Both options are safe and legal in Canada.
 Both are covered by almost every provincial health care plan*.

 The abortion pill is available for people who are no more than nine weeks pregnant.

-The abortion pill is prescription medication for abortion.
+The abortion pill is a prescription medication for abortion.
 It has been used around the world for almost thirty years and was approved for use in Canada in 2015.
-In France, where this choice has been available for many years, 84% of people choose the abortion pill when given the option.
-In other European countries like Sweden and Finland, up to 90% of abortions are done using medication.
-Taking prescription medication for an abortion is a safe, legal option prescribed by a healthcare provider.
-The patient can choose where to have their abortion — and the healthcare provider will advise on when and how to take the combination of pills included in the prescription.
+In France, where this abortion choice has been available for many years, 84% of people choose the abortion pill when given the option.
+In other European countries like Sweden and Finland, up to 90% of abortions take place using medication.
+Taking a Health Canada authorized medication for an abortion prescribed by a healthcare provider is a safe, legal option.
+The individual can choose where to have their abortion — and the healthcare provider will advise on when and how to take the combination of pills included in the prescription.

-An in-clinic abortion is available for people up to 24 weeks pregnant.
+This is an abortion performed surgically in a clinic or hospital and can be available for people who are up to 24 weeks pregnant.

-An in-clinic abortion is a surgical procedure done by a healthcare provider in a clinic or hospital.
-In-clinic abortions have been safely and legally available in Canada for over thirty years and they are very common.
-The clinic or hospital visit might take a few hours, but the procedure itself is fairly quick.
-Local anesthesia or IV pain relief is offered, and most people don’t report any pain.
-Many are able to resume regular activities within a day or two.
-An in-clinic abortion is commonly known as a surgical abortion — and it is another safe, legal option for people seeking abortion care in Canada.
-Here is a list of abortion clinics across the country from the Abortion Rights Coalition of Canada.
+Surgical abortions, which are performed by qualified healthcare providers, have been commonly available in Canada for over thirty years and are both safe and legal.
+The clinic or hospital visit might take a few hours, but the procedure itself does not take very long.
+Local anesthesia or intra-venous (IV) pain relief is offered, and most people don’t report any pain.
+Many can resume regular activities within a day or two.
+Click here to see a list of abortion clinics in Canada, compiled by the Abortion Rights Coalition of Canada.

 This might be a good option if you: